 But until there is an established demand, there is risk.

 The biggest challenge to growers taking a new path is matching up your current resources to what you want to try, understanding your potential market, and your tolerance for risk.
 If possible it’s best to launch your new venture without digging too deeply into your own savings.
 That said, you need to be careful about going into debt as well.
 How to resolve this conundrum?
-Begin with what you know or are producing already.
-This means you already have some expertise and an established market that may be more likely to accept new offerings.
-The greater the cash outlay needed for your product, the truer this is.
+Begin with what you know or are

 For instance, let’s say you’ve fallen in love with Water Buffaloes.
 Don’t laugh.
 Water buffalo milk is rich, creamy, and is the very best for making mozzarella cheese.
 According to the Archer family who runs Fairburn Farms on Vancouver Island, buffalo milk has fifty-eight percent more calcium than cow’s milk, forty percent more protein, forty-three percent less cholesterol, and is a rich source of iron, phosphorus, vitamin A and protein.
 Seventeen percent of the world’s milk comes from the water buffalo.
 It’s easier to digest than cow’s milk and is good for many people who are lactose sensitive.